meilisearch/meili-aoc/README.md

 On the right is the path to go to his house.
 Each `L` means Santa needs to turn `left`, and each `R` means he needs to turn `right`.
 For example, for Santa to go to luna's house, he needs to turn `left`, `right`, `right`, and `right`.

-Since there are so many children every year, Santa has a machine that creates a structure that regroups all the children's addresses with as few instructions as possible. [need a big rework]
 With the input above, this is what the structure would look like:
 ```
           LL - - - - - - tommy